PUGX/PUGXAutoCompleterBundle/docs/index.md

 {%- endfor %}]
 ```

-The second action, `getAuthorAction`, is needed to display a possible already selected value,
+The second action, `getAuthor`, is needed to display a possible already selected value,
 tipically when you display an edit form instead of a form for a new object.
 In this case, the author object is searched by its id (no template is needed, just the name).
 Note that this action should work with or without `$id` parameter, since such parameter is just appended to URL.